 Especially since in this case the deal’s longer layover meant my flights from Montreal to South Africa cost me $550 roundtrip instead of $1,000 or more!!!

 Rome is truly an impressive city to discover.
 A day isn’t enough, but it’s infinitely better than not seeing it at all.

 With 55 UNESCO World Heritage Sites, China shares first place with Italy.
 As the home of one of the oldest civilizations in the world, China has 14 natural and 37 cultural sites.

 It’s an interesting destination (I loved my trip there in 2017), but it also happens to be one of the best places to visit if you want to prioritize getting free nights in nice hotels.

 Just by each signing up for a Marriott Bonvoy Card, you and your travel buddy can get 17 hotel nights in China for just $120 each (and potentially even more nights by traveling on off-peak dates).

-The eligible hotels aren’t always near the top sights obviously, but if you want to travel for less, you can combine less touristy towns and visits to some of the country’s UNESCO World Heritage Site.
+The eligible hotels aren’t always near the top sights, obviously, but if you want to travel for less, you can combine less touristy towns and visits to some of the country’s UNESCO World Heritage Sites.

 Here are 4 top sites: